 A water analysis report will be mailed or emailed to you upon receipt of payment.
 Payment is preferred when the sample is dropped off to insure prompt delivery of the report.
-We accept cash or checks.
+We accept cash or check.
 Please make checks payable: Howard Laboratories.